 "Although, seeing the present conditions and the power and might of Russia, a hasty and short-sighted person will ridicule these words, but bearing in mind the powers of God we can say that it would not be surprising if ultimately he ended up in a state of utmost distress."

-That did happen three years later in 1917 when the Russian Revolution took place.
+That did happen three years later in 1917.

 BBC documentary Britain's Great War, Part 1